jmscott/work/rasql/README.md

 ## Synopsis
 	Build a simple REST server by parsing PostgreSQL query files.

-	Both http and ssl are support with basic authentifcation.
+	Both http and ssl are supported with both anonymous and basic authentifcation.

 	Logging is to standard error.
 ## Usage:
 	#  Install lib/pq, the pure postgresql package